|

 that prospective borrowers won't purchase a home that

 they won't be able to afford.
+Liabilities - A person's

 debts or financial obligations.
 Liabilities include